0xAX/asm/content/asm_1.md

 - `rsi` - used to pass the second argument to a function.
 - `rdx` - used to pass the third argument to a function.

 There are more details related to the Linux `x86_64` calling conventions, but the description above should be enough for now.
-Knowing how these registers work, we can return to the code.
+Knowing how these registers are used, we can return to the code.
 What do we need to write a "Hello, World!" program?
 Usually, we just pass a `hello world` string to a library function like [printf](https://en.wikipedia.org/wiki/Printf).
 But these functions typically come from the [standard library](https://en.wikipedia.org/wiki/Standard_library) of the programming language we are using.
 Assembly doesn’t have a standard library.
 What should we do in this case?
 Well, we have at least two options:

 - Link our assembly program with the C standard library and use [printf](https://man7.org/linux/man-pages/man3/printf.3.html) or any other function that can help us to write a text to the [standard output](https://en.wikipedia.org/wiki/Standard_streams).
 - Use the operating system's API directly.